Insulin Resistance, Diabetes + Obesity = Diobesity (Part 1 of 2)

 In type 2 diabetes, your body isn’t making enough insulin and/or the cells are resistant to insulin causing too much sugar to remain in the blood.
 Insulin takes the sugar from the blood into the cells.
 Although insulin is necessary for your body’s use of sugar, higher insulin levels accelerate the aging process, increase the risk of Alzheimer’s disease and lead to diabetes.

-High levels of insulin can cause major damage to your body.
+High levels of insulin cause major oxidative damage to your body.
 The most recognized of these is diabetes, but that is far from the only disease.
 As Ron Rosedale, M.D. said "It doesn't matter what disease you are talking about, whether you are talking about a common cold or cardiovascular disease, osteoporosis or cancer, the root is always going to be at the molecular and cellular level, and I will tell you that insulin is going to have its hand in it, if not totally control it."

 Insulin Resistance and Diabetes: Symptoms, Indicators and Conditions